crs4/most-report/README.rst

 Most Report
 ===========

-The *MOST-Report* is an opensource framework that allows you to load, edit and save clinical archetypes (according to the definition provided by the `openEHR Architecture  <http://www.openehr.org/>`_)
+The *MOST-Report* Framework allows you to load, edit and export clinical Archetypes (according to the definition provided by the `openEHR Architecture  <http://www.openehr.org/>`_)
 in an Android Application.
+It lets you build visual forms containing specialized widgets mapped on a specific EHR Datatype you can interact with for viewing and modifying complex archetypes.

+This library internally uses the `SuperToolTips Library  <https://github.com/nhaarman/supertooltips>`_  for rendering the tooltips of the widgets.

 Documentation
 =============